ewolff/microservice-dapr/HOW-TO-RUN.md

 Troubleshooting

 * Double check that matrics are enabled using `dapr configurations -k`.

+You can uninstall Grafana with `helm uninstall grafana -n dapr-monitoring` and Prometheus with `helm uninstall dapr-prom -n dapr-monitoring`.